Learn about French language programs in schools

 1. French First Language

 The Admission to French First Language Schools Policy comes from Section 23 of the Canadian Charter of Rights and Freedoms.
-Students who qualify under the policy can attend:
+Students who qualify under the policy can attend.

-• École Émilie-Tremblay (pre-kindergarten to Grade 6);
+• École Émilie-Tremblay (pre-kindergarten to Grade 6); or

-The Yukon Francophone School Board, la Commission scolaire francophone du Yukon (CSFY) manages the French First Language programs.
+The Yukon Francophone School Board, la Commission scolaire francophone du Yukon manages the French First Language programs.

 To register or for more information